exploratory-io/book/share/note.md

-# How to Share Report (Note, Slides, or Dashboard)
+# How to Share Report (Note or Dashboard)

-You can simply click 'Publish' button in the report (Note, Slides or Dashboard).
+You can simply click 'Publish' button in the report (Note or Dashboard).

 ![](images/note-publish1.png)